 You will never run out of attractions, from the family friendly places to visit in Hong Kong and places to visit in Hong Kong.
 I wrote another blog post to highlight our suggested best things to do in Hong Kong.

-Here are the best things to do in Hong Kong
+Looking for things to do in Hong Kong?

 Macau has a prominent Portuguese influence.
 There is more to Macau than just casinos, there are other attractions and places to visit.
 You can check out the 10 Best Things To Do in Macau That You Shouldn’t Miss